Section A: ILR Fees in 2026

 b.
 Super Priority Processing

 Super priority processing offers the fastest available service for ILR applications.
-With this option, the Home Office commits to providing a decision by the end of the next working day after your biometric information has been submitted.
-This service is especially beneficial for those with immediate needs or critical deadlines.
+With this option, the Home Office aims to provide a decision by the end of the next working day, subject to service availability.

 The cost for super-priority processing is £1,000 on top of the standard ILR application fee.

-The surcharge is payable at a rate of £1,035 per year for most adult applicants and £760 per year for children under 18 at the time of their application.
-If you are required to pay the IHS, it will be calculated based on the duration of your visa or application period.
-For example, it would cost £3,105 per adult granted a 3-year period of limited leave to remain.
+Where limited leave is granted following an ILR refusal, the surcharge is payable at a rate of £1,035 per year for most adult applicants and £776 per year for children under 18 at the date of application.
+The amount payable is calculated by reference to the length of the period of limited leave granted.

-Any IHS due would need to be paid before the period of limited leave to remain is granted.
+Any IHS due is required to be paid before the grant of limited leave to remain takes effect.

 Many applicants choose to seek the assistance of an immigration solicitor to increase the likelihood of a successful application.
 Legal fees cover services such as application preparation, document review, and representation in case of any issues or appeals and can vary widely depending on factors such as the complexity of your case, the reputation and experience of the advisor, and the level of service provided.